morfology/RachelPowerDesign/src/content/projects/larkfield-refresh.md

 heading: "Farnham"
 folder: larkfield
 title: "Family Home Refresh" # 👈 <head:title>
-description: "Discover this elegant family home refresh.
-Contemporary design meets practical family living in this stunning transformation of kitchen, living and dining spaces." # 👈 preview
+description: "See how we added personality to this newly built Farnham home.
+Carefully curated furniture, lighting, and artwork create the perfect balance between old and new for family living and entertaining." # 👈 preview
 date: 2023-03-03T05:00:00Z
 image: "/images/larkfield/living-1200.jpg"
 categories: ["Family Home Refresh"]